Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

-The process of marginalization works in the same way as defined in \cite{richardson2002} for the non-time series setting, such that ts-DMAGs indeed are DMAGs as presupposed by the definition.
-Figure~\ref{fig:example_tsDMAG} illustrates the concept of ts-DMAGs for both sampling schemes.
+Figure \ref{fig:example_tsDMAG} illustrates the construction of ts-DMAGs as projections of ts-DAGs.
+We stress that \emph{all} vertices prior to the observed time window (i.e., before time $t-\taumax$) are treated as unobserved, even if they are observable and hence would be observed for a larger value of $\taumax$.

+\begin{myremark}[on Def.~\ref{def:ts_dmag_implied}] The time series DMAG $\M_{\Ovar}(\D)$ is defined as the MAG latent projection of an \emph{infinite} object, namely of the ts-DAG $\D$.
+An implementation of this projection in a procedure that always terminates in finite time is possible but non-trivial.
+Such a procedure will be discussed in \citet{gerhardus_OracleCI}.
+For the present paper, however, this procedure is not needed because all theoretical results and examples either do not require the explicit construction of ts-DMAGs or one can carry out the required projections by hand. \end{myremark}

-Time series DMAGs are the central objects of interest in this paper, with an essential part of the work spent on deriving their properties.
+Time series DMAGs are the central objects of interest in this paper and a significant part of the paper deals with deriving their properties.
 We will see that the repeating edges property of ts-DAGs $\D$ plays an essential role in this regard.
-As a first step towards this objective, we here note which of the defining properties of ts-DAGs carry over to ts-DMAGs:
+As a first step, the following lemma notes which of the defining properties of ts-DAGs carry over to ts-DMAGs.